Libas: Overview

 Libas is focused on ethnic and fusion wear, including kurtas, kurta sets, suits, sarees, and contemporary styles.
 The brand operates through an omnichannel strategy, combining online marketplaces, direct-to-consumer platforms, and offline retail stores.
 Libas delivers over 4,000 live SKUs and launches 100-150 new styles weekly.

 The company exports its products to several international markets, including the USA, UK, UAE, and Australia and has collaborated with Bollywood celebrities for brand campaigns, including Kiara Advani, Sanjeeda Sheikh, Vaani Kapoor, and Avneet Kaur were featured in marketing campaigns.
 In 2022, actress Sara Ali Khan became the brand ambassador.

-Operations

-Libas is headquartered in Noida, India.
-It operates more than 40 exclusive brand outlets (EBOs) and has a presence in over 500 large-format stores and multi-brand outlets across the country.
-The company employs approximately 1,500 individuals.
-In May 2024, Libas secured its first external funding of INR 150 crore from IAF Series 5, managed by ICICI Venture.
-Libas has received several industry awards, including a Platinum Green Building rating from the Indian Green Building Council (IGBC).
-The company won the Best Customer Engagement Strategy Award in Fashion Services by Quantic.